Jamtt/Codewords/sko/readme.md

 # SKO

-This is where you do the SKO
+This is where I do the SKO